AmrAbdulrahman/invoice-uploader/README.md

 A custom [form engine](https://github.com/AmrAbdulrahman/invoice-uploader-frontend/tree/master/src/FormEngine) has been implemented for this task
 - Benefits
   - [Very simple to use](https://github.com/AmrAbdulrahman/invoice-uploader-frontend/blob/master/src/Pages/InvoiceUploader/AddAdditionalFileForm.js#L25), we just declare our form as part of the state
-  - Get a bunch of out of the box utilities for the `form` and the `field` objects
+  - Get a bunch of out of the box utilities for the `Form` and the `Field` objects
-    - Form.isValid,values,transformers...
+    - `Form.isValid, Form.values, Form.transformers, ...`
-    - Field.isValid,shouldShowError,errorMessage,...
+    - `Field.isValid, Field.shouldShowError, Field.errorMessage, ...`
   - Full control over the engine, its behaviour can be fully customized
   - Provides consistent experience across the application
   - Easily define as many forms inside one component as needed